 - Stay in front of this

-We advise you to consult with your CPA or tax advisor prior to implementing any strategy.
+We advise you to consult with your CPA or tax advisor before implementing any strategy.
 Some of these strategies could have a tax consequence.

 The Importance of Tracking